dorrajmachai/nvim/README.md

 - [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

-I think this is self-explanatory
+I think this is self-explanatory.
+If not, the docs are pretty helpful.

 - [LSP Zero](https://github.com/VonHeikemen/lsp-zero.nvim)